Federal Property Crimes Defense Attorney

 Sometimes, people are operating innocently and they don't realize that a theft-related offense is going on.
 They should not be prosecuted for that particular crime.
 Before you can just start spouting off defenses, as a defense attorney at the federal level, you're going to want to have all the facts and circumstances surrounding the case.

-Maybe there is a traffic stop related to the case but all the goods that were found in the vehicle cannot be used against the person because the stop was illegal.
+Maybe there was a traffic stop related to the case, but all the goods found in the vehicle cannot be used against the person because the stop was illegal.

 Once your attorney is armed with the facts about what happened and has the pieces of the puzzle from the investigation from the other side, then you and your attorney must have an honest conversation about whether you have a chance to win or not.

-Federal property crime is a federal offense as well as a felony and therefore if you are being charged you may face state penalties as well as federal penalties, which may result in years in prison and excessive fines.
-If you are being charged with a federal property crime it is very important that you have an aggressive and well experienced federal criminal defense attorney on your side.
+Federal property crime is a federal offense as well as a felony, and therefore, if you are charged, you may face state and federal penalties, which may result in years in prison and excessive fines.
+If you are being charged with a federal property crime, you must have an aggressive and experienced federal criminal defense attorney on your side.